Retirement In The LOS

 the last 5 will be the most expensive due to medical bills, foresee health insurance

-you may want to foresee a way of ending it all (the Swiss are masters at this) if things become too difficult
+to foresee a way of ending it all (the Swiss are masters at this) if things become too difficult

 7) Living costs (if you live like a local)